 We have been running IPC Pathways at Immanuel since the fall of 2017.
 A pilot program started with 24 and it grew after a few months to dozens of participants.
-Some seekers have had 2-3 conversations so far.
-Eleven members of Immanuel are actively working on different aspects of the Pathways program.
-An advisory board, consisting mostly of young adults, is providing advice to those working on the program.
+Now 150 Immanuites are registered as seekers and mentors and 169 have participated in our six forums.

 IPC Pathways is led by Steve Parker, a member of Immanuel’s Spirituality & Learning Committee, and Lynley Ogilvie, a member of Immanuel’s Youth Ministries Committee.
 Both are also volunteers at The Harraseeket Foundation, which has designed and paid for IPC Pathways and is operating this website at no cost to Immanuel.
 Both committees guide Pathways at Immanuel.

 Pastor Katie Strednak Singer and Director of Youth Ministries Liz Pruchnicki are also actively involved with Steve and Lynley in guiding Pathways.